 Python is a free, flexible, and nearly all-encompassing programming language that is exceptionally easy to learn.
 If you have coding experience, becoming proficient in Python will be a piece of cake.

 An individual by the name of Guido van Rossum formulated the language and first released it in 1991.
 Guido must have had a great sense of humor because the name 'Python' actually comes from the British comedy crew, Monty Python!
 Yes, THE Monty Python of THE Monty Python and the Holy Grail!

-As a matter of fact, Python’s name was strategically chosen to emphasize that one of language’s distinguishing traits is…fun!
+Python's name was strategically chosen to emphasize that one of the language's distinguishing traits is…fun!
 Python was built around the idea that software development should be straightforward and fun.
 Rossum was onto something because, the fact is, coding should be fun and relatively simple.
 Why make it complicated and messy?